brson/hackmd-collab/compile-time-1.md

   - Developed by [@alexcrichton] and [@nikomatsakis].

 - Parallel rustc ([1][parc1], [2][parc2], [3][parc3])
   - Runs analysis phases of the compiler in parallel.
-Not yet availble on the stable channel.
+Not yet available on the stable channel.
   - Developed by [@Zoxc], [@michaelwoerister], [@oli-obk], and others.

 - [MIR-level constant propagation][cprop]